matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 **What do we Choose?**
 If you can, also use Kerberos, or a cloud equivalent.
-If you cannot, significant time and resources wil lgo into developing a secure system like the initial key server.
+If you cannot, significant time and resources will go into developing a secure system like the initial key server.

 **Current State of Key Exchange**
 ![[Pasted image 20251022162057.png]]